Optimst-Techfinger/alx-system_engineering-devops/0x00-shell_basics/README.md

--The first Script to display current directory in a long format -Th fifth Script to display CD contents include hidden files -The sixth Script to display CD contents-long format-group ID-hidden files
+-The first Script to display current directory in a long format -Th fifth Script to display CD contents include hidden files -The sixth Script to display CD contents-long format-group ID-hidden files -The Seventh Script create a script that creates a directory